nusnlp/WAMP/README.md

 ### Annotating essays
 1) Login as an annotator, go to "View Essays" and click on "Annotate" to annotate the essay.
 2) Annotate the essay by highlighting the grammatical errors, assigning the appropriate error type, and proposing suitable corrections.

+## License
+The code in this repository are licensed under the GNU General Public License Version 3 (see [License](./LICENSE.txt)).
+For commercial use of the source code of WAMP, separate commercial licensing is also available.
+Please contact Hwee Tou Ng (nght@comp.nus.edu.sg)